 “Chronically elevated blood pressure means your heart has to work harder than it should to circulate blood throughout your body,” Dr. Volz says.
 Over time, this extra workload can make your heart muscle too stiff or too weak to pump blood effectively.
 Damage to the heart muscle caused by drug or alcohol use or some viruses also increases the risk of heart failure.
 Diabetes is another strong risk factor for coronary artery disease and subsequent heart failure.

-Dr. Volz says less common causes of heart failure include genetic predisposition, obesity and some medications, such as certain chemotherapy.
+Dr. Volz says less common causes of heart failure include genetic predisposition, obesity and some medications, such as certain chemotherapy drugs.

 Two of the most common symptoms of heart failure, Dr. Volz says, are shortness of breath and fatigue.